Advertisement

 5. Advertising and Marketing

 In order to successfully sell your puppies, you will need to invest in advertising and marketing efforts.
 This can include the cost of creating a website, placing ads in local newspapers and online classifieds, and creating flyers and other promotional materials.
+Advertising and marketing are crucial for reaching potential buyers and finding the right homes for your puppies.
 These expenses can add up quickly, so it is important to budget accordingly and consider all of your options before making a decision.

 6. Equipment and Supplies